 Paul’s discussion in Romans 5 contrasts the death that came with Adam’s sin with the life that came through Christ’s obedience.
 The life that Christ brings is spiritual life.
 A life connected to our creator.
 So it would really make more sense, at least to me, to see the death that came through sin as also being of a spiritual nature.
 Separation from the life of our creator.

-And that is what Adam experienced as he is driven from the garden.
-The life he had in the presence of God is gone.
-In that sense, he has died.
+And that is what Adam experienced as he was driven from the garden.
+The life he had in the presence of God was gone.
+In that sense, he had died.
 Adam eventually also died physically.
 But the greater death, and I believed the death that came from his disobedience, had to do with his relationship with God.

 Would physical death have occurred without the fall?
 I believe that death was a part of God’s good creation.
 It is a natural part of life.
 But the question is really unanswerable and not important now.
 We have fallen, and death is a part of the world we live in.

 The bulk of the Bible tells the story of Adam’s progeny and their continued rebellion against God.
 As well as God’s ongoing efforts to restore fallen humanity.
 First through the descendants of Abraham.
 And then through one of Abraham’s descendants, Jesus, who was also God’s only begotten Son.

 But the significance of this chapter cannot be overlooked.
 Whenever you question why the world is the way it is today, you need to look no further than this passage.
 Everything between Genesis 3 and Revelation 21 is the result of this fall.
 It is only at the very end of the Bible that Eden returns.